 Luckily, love trumps paperwork.

-Next: Markle will also be boosting her income by doing this.
+Next: Markle also boosted her income by doing this.

-Moving to London means Markle had to put her cozy Toronto pad up for sale.
-The three-bedroom, two bath house is on the market for $1.395 million — a sizable profit that’s sure to keep her comfortable during her transition into the royal family.
+Moving to London meant Markle had to put her cozy Toronto pad up for sale.
+The three-bedroom, two bath house was listed on the market for $1.395 million — a sizable profit that’s sure to keep her comfortable during her transition into the royal family.

-Next: Markle will marry into millions, but how much?
+Next: Markle married into millions, but how much?